warmcat/sai/README.md

 [![CI status](https://warmcat.com/sai/status/sai)](https://warmcat.com/git/sai)

-`Sai` (pronouced like 'sigh', "Trial" in Japanese) is a very lightweight network-aware distributed CI builder and coordinating server.
-You can run the sai-builder daemon on any number of devices to offer builds for that platform... builders can run on native boxes, inside systemd-nspawn contexts, inside VMs (eg, via qemu) for non-native arches, or on connected embedded devices which can be flashed and run the built results, controlled by gpio and serial.
+`Sai` (pronouced like 'sigh', "Trial" in Japanese) is a very lightweight lws-based network-aware distributed CI builder and coordinating server.
+You can run the sai-builder daemon on any number of devices ad-hoc without central registration or inbound internet access, to offer builds for those platforms... builders can run:

+ - on native boxes,
+ - inside systemd-nspawn contexts,
+ - inside VMs (eg, via qemu) for native and non-native arches, or
+ - cross-build against connected embedded devices which can be flashed and run the build results, controlled by gpio and serial.

+A sai-server daemon runs on a server to receive wss connections from the builders, git update hooks POST signed JSON job matrices from configured git servers, and sai-server coordinates dispatching concurrent jobs to dynamically availabe remote builders of the correct platforms, collecting logs and results.

-A self-assembling constellation of Sai Builder clients make their own connections to one or more Sai Servers, who then receive hook notifications, read JSON from the project describing what set of build variations and tests it should run on which platforms, and distributes work concurrently over idle builders that have the required environment.
-A parallel Sai-web server is available usually on :443 or via a proxy to provide a live web / websockets interface with synamic updates and realtime build logs.
+A sai-web server daemon is also available usually on :443 or via a proxy to provide a live web / websockets interface with synamic updates and realtime build logs in the browser, with JWT-authentication for manual job control.

 ![sai overview](./READMEs/sai-overview.png)